HazmatPants/tunnelshooter/README.md

 Inspired by [Receiver 2](https://receiver2.com) (gunplay) and [Casualites: Unknown](https://orsonik.itch.io/scav-prototype) (health system).

+**This game is in VERY early alpha.
+There are many bugs and it is very unpolished.**
+If you find a bug, please let me know, feedback is greatly appreciated. :D

 **Builds are not currently available.
 You may clone this repo and export it yourself in Godot.**

 [To-Do List](TO-DO.md)